-Of course, the amount you’ll spend on installation, running costs and maintenance will be affected by various factors.
+Many of us wonder is underfloor heating expensive?
+Well, the amount you’ll spend on installation, running costs and maintenance will be affected by various factors.
 For example, are you planning to fit electric or water-based underfloor heating?
 Is the system being laid in an airtight new build home, or a period property that doesn’t have the same level of insulation?

-Underfloor heating installation costs
+Underfloor heating cost - installation

-Heat loss calculation When designing your underfloor heating system and putting together a detailed spec, your installer should conduct a room-by-room heat loss calculation.
+When designing your underfloor heating system and putting together a detailed spec, your installer should conduct a room-by-room heat loss calculation.
 This will ensure you get the right product that reflects the unique requirements of your home.

-Supply and labour costs You’ll need to factor in supply costs and labour costs for installing your UFH system.
+You’ll need to factor in supply costs and labour costs for installing your UFH system.
 Though some electric-powered products aren’t beyond the realms of possibility for a competent DIYer to install, especially if you’re only laying the system in one room, bringing in a professional will always deliver the best results.

 'You can expect to pay between £200 and £300 per day in labour costs,' says Luciana Kola, marketing manager at Uponor UK.
 'You will also need to call out a qualified electrician to connect the system to your power supply, which takes a few hours and costs will vary here, too.'

-System design ‘For supply of a system design/layout plan, plus the full futureproof system and its components, costs start from about £36 per m2,' says Tom Edmunds, general manager at Wunda Group.
+'For supply of a system design/layout plan, plus the full futureproof system and its components, costs start from about £36 per m2,' says Tom Edmunds, general manager at Wunda Group.
 'Unfortunately, if a quote sounds too good to be true, it probably is.'

-The type of system When it comes to installation costs, electrically powered systems have the edge over water-based arrangements, as they’re swift and straightforward to fit.
+When it comes to the underfloor heating cost of installation, electric underfloor heating systems have the edge over water-based arrangements, as they’re swift and straightforward to fit.
 However, while a warm water system means spending more at the outset, this needs to be balanced against the fact that it comes with lower running costs in the long term.

-The type of property Laying the pipework for UFH in a new home is typically more straightforward than in a renovation scenario.
+Laying the pipework for UFH in a new home is typically more straightforward than in a renovation scenario.
 The extra work will, of course, will add to your overall labour costs.

-Registered fitters When it comes to tracking down the best tradesperson for the job, find out whether your UFH supplier has its own Registered Installer scheme.
+When it comes to tracking down the best tradesperson for the job, find out whether your UFH supplier has its own Registered Installer scheme.
 This can be a good place to start, as it will provide a national database of skilled professionals who have experience fitting the products you’re using.